bjpop/website/presentations.markdown

 title: Presentations
 ---

-## Slides
+* [Functional Graphics in Python](/docs/functional_graphics_python.pdf).
+An advanced lecture in COMP10001 Foundations of Computing at The University of Melbourne, 2013.

+    The conventional way to represent computer graphics is with a two-dimensional array of pixels.
+In these slides we illustrate an alternative approach using functions from continuous coordinates to pixel values.
+Apart from being a neat idea, this representation provides great expressiveness for image transformations, and allows us to do impressive things with only a small amount of code.
+In these slides we use Python, but the same idea can be applied in any language with higher-order functions.

 * [Open recursion and fixed points (in Scala)](/docs/open_recursion.pdf).
 Presented at the Melbourne Scala Users Group, Monday 25 July 2011.

     Classes in object oriented languages combine many different programming language features into a single abstraction.
-One of the key features is open recursion - the recursion on the *self* parameter which provides a late binding mechanism on method calls.
+One of the key features is open recursion - the recursion on the self parameter which provides a late binding mechanism on method calls.
 In these slides we show how the same kind of extensibility can be achieved with ordinary higher order functions and fixed points (no classes).
 We use Scala to demonstrate the key ideas, but they can be easily translated to any language with higher-order functions.

     * [simple closed recursive form](/files/fib_closed.scala)
     * [implicit open recursion using classes](/files/fib_class.scala)